glwaller/Friedman-Lab-Electronics-2021/README.md

-# Microcontroller Information
+# Batch Files

-We're using Texas Instruments:  micro-controllers.
+The code here is what we used to execute LED and valve commands.

-Linked here is the code we've programmed them with what is the difference between the two and what is the other thing?
-Will need to make a list and run all this by Rodrigo in future.
+We used PuTTY to do this (what version, what is the exact process)?